How To Get Into Dog Sports

 FastCAT

 FastCAT is one of many sports you can do with your dog, but I believe it to be the easiest entry sport. it requires almost no training and I think almost every dog can do it.
 I've been to 4 trials now (sometimes just to watch!) and I've had a blast at every single one.
-FastCAT is an 100 meter timed run where your dog is chasing after a lure, typically just some plastic bags, but sometimes I've seen them have fake squirrel hides on the line!
+FastCAT is an 100 yard timed run where your dog is chasing after a lure, typically just some plastic bags, but sometimes I've seen them have fake squirrel hides on the line!
 Here is a video of one of Bagel's runs.

 This sport technically requires some level of prey drive in your dog, but I've also seen people rely on their dog's recall to get them to run!
 Someone releases your dog at one end (thanks Jimmy!!), and another person has to catch them at the end.
 Not sure if your dog will run after the lure?
 A lot of these events will have fun runs where you only have to pay about $10-$15 (rather than the usual $23-$26) and you can find out if your dog has the need for speed like Bagel!
 I have seen a lot of dogs who are confused for their first run, but once they catch on, they get a feel for it and their next run they get it!